slstarnes/upstage/README.md

 1. Spatial-aware data types like `CartesianLocation`, and states like the waypoint-following `GeodeticLocationChangingState`.
 1. Geodetic and cartesian positions, distances, and motion - with ranged sensing.
 1. `NamedEntity` in a thread-safe global context, enabling easier "director" logic creation with fewer args in your code
-1. The STAGE: a global context variable for simulation properties and attributes.
+1. The stage: a global context variable for simulation properties and attributes.
 This enables under-the-hood coordination of motion, geography, and other features.
 1. Rehearsal: Write planning and simulation code in one place only, and "rehearse" an actor through a task network using planning factors to discover task feasibility.
 1. All States are recordable
 1. Numerous runtime checks and error handling for typical DES pitfalls: based on years of custom DES-building experience.